HOOTORO/afk.GG/docs/src/md/kb/abex.md

 ///// tab | Bag
 /// info | Description
 Some relic recipes can be incorrect, it shouldn't be problem since on each tier prices not differs much.
-Just in case left for first time additional info under each relic:
+Just in case left for first time additional info about each relic (1):
+{ .annotate }

+1. Click|Tap relic image will show it

 - id: number used as ref in recipes
 - price: build cost only.